Package Leaflet: Information for the Patient

 Warnings and precautions

-Tacrolimus immediate-release capsules (e.g., Tacni) and Tacforius prolonged-release capsules both contain the active ingredient tacrolimus.
-However, Tacforius prolonged-release capsules are taken once a day, while immediate-release capsules are taken twice a day.
-This is because Tacforius prolonged-release capsules allow for prolonged release (slower release over a longer period of time) of tacrolimus.
-Tacforius prolonged-release capsules and tacrolimus in immediate-release capsules are not interchangeable.
+Tacrolimus immediate-release capsules (e.g. Tacni) and Tacforius prolonged-release capsules both contain the active substance tacrolimus.
+However, Tacforius prolonged-release capsules are taken once daily, while immediate-release capsules are taken twice daily.
+This is because Tacforius capsules allow for prolonged release (slower release over a longer period of time) of tacrolimus.
+Tacforius prolonged-release capsules and tacrolimus immediate-release capsules are not interchangeable.

-Consult your doctor or pharmacist before starting to take Tacforius:
+Talk to your doctor or pharmacist before starting Tacforius:

-Please avoid taking any herbal preparations, e.g., St. John's Wort (Hypericum perforatum), or any other herbal product, as this may affect the effectiveness and dose of Tacforius that you need to receive.
-If you have any doubts, please consult your doctor before taking any herbal product or preparation.
+Please avoid taking any herbal preparations, e.g. St. John's Wort (Hypericum perforatum) or any other plant-based product, as this may affect the effectiveness and dose of Tacforius you need to receive.
+If you have any doubts, please consult your doctor before taking any plant-based product or preparation.

-Your doctor may need to adjust your Tacforius dose.
+Your doctor may need to adjust your dose of Tacforius.

-It should be avoided to come into contact with any part of the body such as the skin or eyes, as well as to breathe near the powder contained in the capsules.
+Avoid contact with any part of the body, such as skin or eyes, as well as inhaling the powder contained in the capsules.
 If such contact occurs, wash the skin and eyes.

 Children and adolescents